19 Vinegar Cleaning Hacks That’ll Save You Money

 Just a little bit of research will show you that cleaning wood floors with white vinegar and water is highly contested, but it’s definitely worth a try if you’re looking to avoid harmful chemicals.
 Depending on the strength of acetic acid (the chemical component in vinegar that breaks down oils and sugars) you are looking to apply to your floors, go for anywhere from a half cup to a full cup of vinegar per gallon of water.
 Another plus side?
 If you’re into natural remedies, you likely already have a variety of vinegars in your cabinet or refrigerator (but probably avoid the red wine variety).
 Learn how to clean floors of all kinds.

 Vinegar (acetic acid) cuts grease and doesn’t streak which makes it ideal for cleaning glass.
 We recommend a solution of 50 percent white vinegar and 50 percent tap water.
-In most cases, vinegar is a great all-purpose cleaner, but there are some things that you shouldn’t clean with it.

 A clear staple

 Even professionals clean with vinegar: For an all-purpose cleaning solution, here’s what Shepard and his crew recommend: mix equal measures of water and vinegar and a bit of freshly squeezed lemon juice.
 Pour in a spray bottle and shake.
 “The lemon juice adds a sweet citrus smell while adding additional cleaning oomph.
 The citric acid in lemon is also an effective cleanser and a great deodorizer,” says Shepard.